Nivalyx/osu-wiki/wiki/Beatmapping/Overmapping/en.md

 ![Example of overmapping by excessively high object spacing](img/overmap-jump.gif "Example of overmapping by excessively high object spacing")

 ![Example of overmapping by excessively high slider velocity](img/overmap-slider.gif "Example of overmapping by excessively high slider velocity")

+Please note that while overmapping is generally discouraged upon,